kaikeru/blog/content/post/20190313-useDockerBuild.md

 RUN mkdir /app
 WORKDIR /app

 COPY --from lib mavencache/* mavencache/*
 COPY ./src/* /app/src

 RUN mvn build
 ```

-In this case, the multi-stage build is basically a glorified maven cache.
+In this case, the multi-stage build is basically a glorified Maven cache.
 The beauty of this, though, is that all language builds support this type of artifact storage.
 No matter if you're building C++ or Python, this technique works.
 You get the benefits of tagging, and version control via a Docker repo.

 ## The Downsides